wp-plugins/collapsing-categories/readme.txt

 == HISTORY ==

+* 0.6.2 (2008/09/11)
+    * Fixed display of expand and collapse symbols when using images
+    * Improved font handling and styling of text symbols

+* 0.6.1 (2008/09/01)
+    * Improved styling so that collapsing and expanding symbols use a fixed-width font, but category names do not
+    * When using the option to have category names trigger expansion, and not showing posts, categories with no subcategories now link to the category
+    * Added option to use images instead of html for collapse/expand characters
+    * +/- now uses UTF-8 encoding instead of html entities (may not work for pages not encoded in UTF-8

 * 0.6 (2008/08/27)
     * Can have multiple instances of widgets, each with separate options
     * No longer works as non-widget